rust-lang/book/src/ch20-01-unsafe-rust.md

 documentation, we understand how to use it properly, and we’ve verified that we’re fulfilling the contract of the function.

-> Note: In earlier editions of Rust, the body of an unsafe function was treated
-> as an `unsafe` block, so you could perform any unsafe operation within it.
-> Starting with the 2024 edition, the compiler will warn you that you need to
-> use an `unsafe` block to perform unsafe operations even in the body of an
-> unsafe function.
-This helps to keep `unsafe` blocks as small as possible, as
-> unsafe operations may not be needed across the whole function body.
-For more
+To perform unsafe operations in the body of an unsafe function, you still need to use an `unsafe` block just as within a regular function, and the compiler will warn you if you forget.
+This helps to keep `unsafe` blocks as small as possible, as unsafe operations may not be needed across the whole function body.
-> information about Rust editions, refer to [Appendix E][editions].

 #### Creating a Safe Abstraction over Unsafe Code